chris-hjelmfelt/twitter-bot/README.md

 https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query

 ### Usage:
-To post: change the status string "myPost" then uncomment the function call postToStatus()
+To post a message: change the status string "myPost" then uncomment the function call postToStatus()
-To do a search: change "searchString" then uncomment the function call getTweets()
+To post an image: uncomment the function call upload_random_image() To do a search: change "searchString" then uncomment the function call getTweets()

 ```